RishiBakshii/mern-chat-end-to-end-encrypted/readme.md

 ### Frontend Technologies Used:
 - **⚛️ React**: A JavaScript library for building user interfaces.
-- **🔗 React Router**: Declarative routing for React applications.
+- **🔗 React Router Dom**: Declarative routing for React applications.
 - **🛠️ Redux Toolkit**: An opinionated, batteries-included toolset for efficient Redux development.
 - **🔄 Socket.IO Client**: Real-time bidirectional event-based communication library for web applications.
-- **📑 React Hook Form**: Performant, flexible and extensible forms with easy-to-use validation.
+- **📑 React Hook Form**: Performant, flexible, and extensible forms with easy-to-use validation.
 - **📝 Zod**: A TypeScript-first schema declaration and validation library.
 - **🎥 Framer Motion**: A production-ready motion library for React.
 - **🎬 Lottie React**: Render After Effects animations on React-based web apps.
 - **🖼️ Gif Picker React**: Provides a simple and easy-to-use UI for selecting GIFs.
 - **🔔 React Hot Toast**: Toast notifications for React applications.
+- **💅 Tailwind CSS**: A utility-first CSS framework for rapid UI development.
+- **🔥 Firebase**: A platform developed by Google for creating mobile and web applications, used in this project for push notifications only.
+- **🧠 Lodash**: A JavaScript library which provides utility functions for common programming tasks.
+- **📅 Date-fns**: Modern JavaScript date utility library.
+- **🛡️ React Helmet Async**: Handle changes to the document head in a React application.
+- **🦺 TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
+- **⚡ Vite**: A build tool that aims to provide a faster and leaner development experience for modern web projects.
+- **🔌 Vite Plugin PWA**: Plugin for adding PWA capabilities to Vite applications.

 ### Backend Technologies Used:
 - **🟢 Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.